bjwo/bjwo.github.io/_posts/2019-08-20-EV7-Day14-Kallby-Prassebo.md

   - Sweden
   - Vindskydd
 ---
 Very strong headwind again today.
 And even more rainy clouds in the radar which were coming directly at us.
-We had to reroute due to the heavy train cells, but managed to stay dry all day.
+We had to reroute due to the heavy rain cells, but managed to stay dry all day.
 Quite a big accomplishment, we believe.

 Found a shelter directly on a public swimming beach.